jgbishop/django-queryinspect/README.md

         ...
     }

-By default, Query Inspector will log stats for each request via Django logging mechanism and via HTTP headers in the response.
-This default behaviour can be modified by specifying several settigns values in your Django settings file (see next section)
+By default, Query Inspector will log stats for each request via the Django logging mechanism and via HTTP headers in the response.
+This default behavior can be modified by specifying several settings values in your Django settings file (see next section)

 ## Configuration

-The behaviour of Query Inspector can be fine-tuned via the following settings variables:
+Query Inspector can be configured a number of ways through a configuration dictionary.
+Simply set up a corresponding dict in your **settings.py** file, overriding the necessary values.

+    # NOTE: All values shown are the default values
+    QUERY_INSPECT_CONFIG = {
-    # Whether the Query Inspector should do anything (default: False)
+        # Whether Query Inspector should do anything
-    QUERY_INSPECT_ENABLED = True
-    # Whether to log the stats via Django logging (default: True)
-    QUERY_INSPECT_LOG_STATS = True
+        'enabled': False,

+        # Absolute limit (in milliseconds) above which queries should be logged.
+        # A value of None disables this feature.
+        'absolute_limit': None,

-    # Whether to add stats headers (default: True)
+        # Add stats to response headers
-    QUERY_INSPECT_HEADER_STATS = True
+        'header_stats': True,

-    # Whether to log duplicate queries (default: False)
+        # Log duplicate queries
-    QUERY_INSPECT_LOG_QUERIES = True
-    # Whether to log queries that are above an absolute limit (default: None - disabled)
+        'log_queries': False,

+        # Log query stats
+        'log_stats': True,

-    QUERY_INSPECT_ABSOLUTE_LIMIT = 100 # in milliseconds
+        # Include tracebacks in log output
+        'log_tracebacks': False,

-    # Whether to log queries that are more than X standard deviations above the mean query time (default: None - disabled)
+        # Number of standard deviations above the mean query time for which
-    QUERY_INSPECT_STANDARD_DEVIATION_LIMIT = 2
-    # Whether to include tracebacks in the logs (default: False)
-    QUERY_INSPECT_LOG_TRACEBACKS = True
-    # Project root (a list of directories, see below - default empty)
-    QUERY_INSPECT_TRACEBACK_ROOTS = ['/path/to/my/django/project/']
+        # queries should be logged.
+A value of None disables this feature.
+        'standard_deviation_limit': None,

+        # List of directories to filter against when printing tracebacks.
+See
+        # documentation below for more.
+        'traceback_roots': [],
+    }

 ## Traceback roots

 Complete tracebacks of an entire request are usually huge, but only a few entries in the traceback are of the interest (usually only the few that represent the code you're working on).
-To include only these entries of interest in the traceback, you can set `QUERY_INSPECT_TRACEBACK_ROOTS` to a list of paths.
-If the path for a code file in the traceback begins with any of the paths in `QUERY_INSPECT_TRACEBACK_ROOTS`, it will be included in the traceback.
+To include only those entries of interest in the traceback, you can set `traceback_roots` in the `QUERY_INSPECT_CONFIG` dictionary to a list of paths.
+If the path for a code file in the traceback begins with any of the paths in this list, it will be included in the traceback.

-Since Django apps need not be under the same directory, the setting also accepts colon-separated list of directories - traceback entry referencing any file under any of these directories will be included.

 ## Testing